dfelinto/blender-manual/materials/properties/specular_shaders.rst

 and you will likely quickly lose it!
-On the other hand, if you throw it against a smooth concrete wall (with a roughness of, say, a millimeter scale), you can quite easily anticipate its bounce, which follow (more or less!) the same law as the light reflection…
+On the other hand, if you throw it against a smooth concrete wall (with a roughness of, say, a millimeter scale), you can quite easily anticipate its bounce, which follow (more or less!) the same law as the light reflection.

 CookTorr